Congress

 Fox News Radio

 Congresswoman Nicole Malliotakis, a Republican representative from New York, joined the Guy Benson Show today to discuss the latest on the attack on an NYPD officer in Times Square a few weeks ago.
 The migrants have since been revealed to be members of a dangerous gang, and Malliotakis shares her thoughts.
+Benson and Mallotakis also discuss the ongoing migrant crisis happening in NYC.
+Listen to the full interview below.

 Rep. Nicole Malliotakis